 EP1h38t2TBSdRDRJiGic%w_thumb_37cc Photo: Michelle Nicole Eggers

 Lee Conell is the author of the novel The Party Upstairs, which was awarded the Wallant Award, as well as the story collection Subcortical, which was awarded The Story Prize Spotlight Award.
-She has received a 2020 Creative Writing Fellowship from the National Endowment for the Arts, as well as writing fellowships and residencies from Yaddo, Willapa Bay AiR, the Japan-United States Friendship Commission, the Tennessee Arts Commission, Millay Arts, the Sewanee Writers’ Conference, Vanderbilt University, and the Yiddish Book Center.
+She has received a Creative Writing Fellowship in Prose from the National Endowment for the Arts, and writing fellowships and residencies from Yaddo, Willapa Bay AiR, the Japan-United States Friendship Commission, the Tennessee Arts Commission, Millay Arts, the Sewanee Writers’ Conference, Vanderbilt University, and the Yiddish Book Center.
 She is currently a Mandel Institute Cultural Leadership Program Fellow.
-Her writing appears in the Oxford American, Guernica, ZYZZYVAParis Review Daily, Kenyon Review online, Glimmer Train, and elsewhere; her stories have won the Nelson Algren Award from the Chicago Tribune, and have been shortlisted in Best American Short Stories and the Pushcart Prize anthology.
-She’s taught fiction writing at Tufts University, Vanderbilt University, Sewanee: The University of the South, Vanderbilt Psychiatric Hospital, and the Nashville Public Library.
+Her writing appears in the Oxford American, Guernica, ZYZZYVAParis Review Daily, Kenyon Review, Glimmer Train, and elsewhere; her stories have won the Nelson Algren Award from the Chicago Tribune, and have been shortlisted in Best American Short Stories and the Pushcart Prize anthology.
+She is an Assistant Professor of Creative Writing at Purchase College (SUNY) and has also taught fiction writing at Tufts University, Vanderbilt University, Sewanee: The University of the South, Vanderbilt Psychiatric Hospital, and the Nashville Public Library.

 Some interviews and features with Lee can be found at Electric Literature, The National Book ReviewBoswell Books, The Millions, Memorious, Split Lip Magazine, Chicago Tribune, The Collagist, and American Short Fiction.